mini-services/miniurl/README.md

 #### Features

 -   [ ] Url info endpoint - used with a plus sign (?) (my-url.com/sOm3Id+), admins get more info
+-   [ ] URL cleanup - use "last used at" instead of "updated at" timestamp, allow for soft cleanup (use deleted_at instead of deleting the row) for info for admins later on
 -   [ ] fs driver

 #### Chores